jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 ```

 That’s it!
 You have a working Mapbox map now.
 Open your `.html` file in a browser and take a look.

+No map?
+There is likely an error in your code.
+Open your browser's **Web Console** to look for error messages.

 Try changing it:
 1. Adjust the zoom level to see how this impacts the map.
 2. Set the center coordinates to two other cities around the world.